demisto/content/Packs/AnsibleLinux/Integrations/AnsibleOpenSSL/AnsibleOpenSSL_description.md

-# Ansible Linux
+# Ansible OpenSSL

-This integration enables the management of Linux hosts directly from XSOAR using SSH and Python.
+This integration enables the management of certificates on Linux hosts directly from XSOAR using SSH and Python.

 # Requirements
 The Linux host(s) being managed requires Python >= 2.6.
 Different commands will use different underlying Ansible modules, and may have their own unique package requirements.
 Refer to the individual command documentation for further information.